 The quality of the milk they market is a major concern for producers.
 Various improvement programs are run by Les Producteurs de lait du Québec.
-Producers also invest nearby $47 million annually in milk and dairy product research, promotion and advertising.
+Producers also invest more than $48 million annually in milk and dairy product research, promotion and advertising.

 Collective marketing of milk by producers ensures…

 - A single representative to negotiate all marketing conditions